-Dynamic Search Ads (DSA) and ecommerce are the perfect match.
-Like when you put honey on your spicy pizza.
+Dynamic Search Ads (DSA) and ecommerce are the perfect match, like honey on a spicy pizza.
 Here are 5 ways we use DSA with retail clients

 Dynamic Search Ads (DSA) launched way back in 2014 or maybe even 2013.
-They were an idea before their time and 100% hit or tons of misses with clients.
+They were an idea before their time and were an 100% hit or miss with clients.
 Over the last couple years Google has gotten better and now we find we can not live without DSA.

 Dynamic Search Ads are the easiest way to find customers searching on Google for precisely what you offer.
 Ideal for advertisers with a well-developed website or a large inventory, Dynamic Search Ads use your website content to target your ads and can help fill in the gaps of your keyword based campaigns.
 Dynamic Search Ad headlines and landing pages are also generated using content from your website, which keeps your ads relevant and saves you time.
 All you need to do is add a creative description.
 Google support.